Steps Toward Degree Completion

 Your committee will guide you as you work toward your thesis or creative work.

 Once you have narrowed down your research interest, discuss the possibility of mentorship and serving on your Supervisory Committee with faculty members who have expertise and interest within that research area.
-Keith Christensen or Katie Stringham can assist you in identifying suitable faculty to serve on your committee.
+Carlos Licon or Katie Stringham can assist you in identifying suitable faculty to serve on your committee.
 Once you have a defined Supervisory Committee, talk with Katie about submitting the Supervisory Committee Approval form to the School of Graduate Studies.

 Program of Study